fpereiro/redpad/readme.md

 - Add pairs until the page is full.
 - Split tokens by words if they don't fit in line (also translations).
-- Single file with links to library.
 - Store last position per book.

 ## Usage

-- `node redpad SOURCE_FILE OPERATION TARGET_LANGUAGE`
-- `SOURCE_FILE` must be a path to an UTF-8 encoded text file, with an extension that doesn't finish in `.json` or `.html` and that has a length of either three or four characters.
-- `OPERATION` can be either `json` (for generating the `.json` file using the Yandex API), `html` (for generating the `.html` from a preexisting `.json` file) or `both` (for doing first the `.json` and then the `.html`).
-- `LANGUAGE` is the **target** language of your translation, by default English.

-For example, running `node redpad fr/voyage.txt json` and then `node redpad fr/voyage.txt html` will generate the same result than running `node redpad fr/voyage.txt both` once.
+To take a text file and generate a JSON file where the translations will be placed: `node redpad json TXTFILE JSONFILE`.

+To take the json file generated in the previous step and load translations into it: `node redpad translate JSONFILE`.
+Redpad will start fetching missing translations but leave the previously fetched ones in place.
+If you wish to cancel the operation, you can enter CTRL+C. Redpad will save all the translations fetched so far into the file.

+The json file is an array of arrays.
+Each of the arrays contains two strings (the original text plus its translation), or a string and a `null` (in case that particular piece of text hasn't been translated yet).

 ## How can I help?

-- Submit .txts of books that are uncontestedly in the public domain.
-Even better, submit .txts and their corresponding .jsons and .htmls.
+- Submit text files of books that are uncontestedly in the public domain.
 If everything looks nice and legal, I will put them here.
 - Recommend visual or functional improvements to how we display the book.
 - Share it with people that might find it interesting.
-- Thank the fine folks at [Github](https://github.com), [Yandex](https://tech.yandex.com/) and [MaxCDN](https://maxcdn.com) for providing the essential infrastructure for this project.
+- Thank the fine folks at [Github](https://github.com), [Yandex](https://tech.yandex.com/) and [Unpkg](https://unpkg.com) for providing the essential infrastructure for this project.

 And if you are crazy enough: